 Reconnaissance must take place according to a timetable set by the organiser.
 In order to allow for media activities, reconnaissance must be completed before 5 p.m. on the Wednesday.
+Between 5pm-8pm is reserved for FIA and team media activities.
 Participation in reconnaissance is not compulsory.